MicrosoftDocs/sql-docs/docs/tools/sqlcmd/go-sqlcmd-utility.md

 ### Environment variables for Azure Active Directory authentication

-Some settings for Azure Active Directory authentication do not have command line inputs, and some environment variables are consumed directly by the `azidentity` package used by `sqlcmd`.
+Some Azure Active Directory authentication settings don't have command line inputs, and some environment variables are consumed directly by the `azidentity` package used by `sqlcmd`.
 These environment variables can be set to configure some aspects of Azure Active Directory authentication and to bypass default behaviors.
 In addition to the variables listed above, the following are sqlcmd-specific and apply to multiple methods.

 `SQLCMDCLIENTID` - set this environment variable to the identifier of an application registered in your Azure Active Directory, which is authorized to authenticate to Azure SQL Database.
 Applies to `ActiveDirectoryInteractive` and `ActiveDirectoryPassword` methods.